Self-esteem

 Self-Esteem Worksheets for Adults: Free Printable PDF Exercises

-Updated June 24, 2026 · 7 min read · Free to print
+Updated June 27, 2026 · 7 min read · Free to print

-Self-esteem worksheets for adults help you rebuild a fair, steady view of yourself amid the specific pressures of adult life — work, money, parenting, comparison, and other people's approval.
+Self-esteem worksheets for adults help you rebuild a fair, steady view of yourself amid the specific pressures of adult life, work, money, parenting, comparison, and other people's approval.
 This free, printable worksheet helps you spot what's chipping at your esteem, challenge the inner critic with evidence, and anchor your sense of self in your values rather than approval.

-By the Self Growth team · drawn from cognitive behavioural therapy & self-compassion research · how we make these
+By the Self Growth team · drawn from cognitive behavioural therapy and self-compassion research · how we make these

 Adult self-esteem gets squeezed from angles teenagers don't face: performance reviews, finances, parenting, aging, and a quiet running comparison with everyone else's careers and lives.
-It's easy to tie your worth to how productive, successful, or 'together' you appear — and then feel like you're failing whenever life is hard.
+It's easy to tie your worth to how productive, successful, or 'together' you appear, and then feel like you're failing whenever life is hard.

 Healthy adult self-esteem isn't bravado.
 It's seeing yourself fairly: owning real strengths, accepting flaws without contempt, and resting your sense of self on what you value rather than on constant approval or achievement.
 That's steadier, and it survives a bad quarter or a hard season.